 - The Master of Information at Rutgers comes with a Data Science concentration for aspiring analysts.

 - Rutgers’ hybrid Master of Business & Science with a concentration in Analytics approaches the topic from a different angle, combining computer science, management and statistics.
-Students must come to campus for one week every year.

 - The Master’s in Information and Data Engineering from Stevens Institute of Technology focuses on building the networks capable of storing and parsing data.